Nueva Ecija: Spanish colonial era

-At the time, the Pampango crown has waned and had little resistance from Spanish invasion.
-When the Pampango Empire fell into the hands of Spanish forces under the command of Martin de Goiti in 1572, the conquistadores began their long upward trek towards Cagayan Valley and Mountain Province.
-Their forces passed through the settlement areas of the Upper Pampanga River.
-They also attacked the Caboloan of Pangasinan, effectively capturing more territories from local kingdoms.

-Because of growing territorial domain and evangelical missions, a command outpost or Commandancia in the Upper Pampanga River area was established.
-Then Governor-General Fausto Cruzat y Góngora (July 25, 1690, to December 8, 1701) had most likely spent much of his time in the northern outpost in Carranglan and Pantabangan and, baking in the fiercely hot climate, probably waxed nostalgic about his hometown in Écija, Andalusia in Spain, which was also known as "la sarten" (the frying pan) because of its intensely hot summers.
-Thus the Governor-General hit upon the notion to name the outpost Nueva Ecija.
-Both the New and Old Ecija were washed by navigable rivers- the former, by Pampanga River and the latter, by the river Genil.

 Conversion to Christianity

-Consistent with the history of Hispanization in the rest of Philippine archipelago, Nueva Ecija was established by Augustinian missionaries.
+Consistent with the history of Hispanization in the rest of Philippine archipelago, missions in Nueva Ecija were established by Augustinian missionaries.
 The first mission was established in Gapan in 1595.
 The Augustinians abandoned their missionary work in 1636, maintaining only the mission in Bongabon.

 At the turn of the 18th century, the missionaries resumed their evangelical work and redirected their efforts to the northeast, towards rough, mountainous terrain inhabited by the Bugkalots.

 On September 1, 1759, King Carlos III of Spain issued a Royal Decree that ended the founding missions of Augustinians and transferred all Augustinian responsibilities in the settlements of Nueva Ecija to Franciscan friars.
 Through tribute collections and polo y servicio or rendering of force labor, the Franciscans constructed churches, convents, parochial schools and tribunals.
 They also constructed roads and bridges to connect other settlements.
 In 1781, a simple irrigation system was constructed in Pantabangan.
 This new farming technology contributed to the promotion of agriculture in the province.